Important: This API was never built for public use. It's built around the needs of our UI and will change with relatively little notice.

 Using the snapshot API (Version 2)

-We (Pawel 🦸) have been working on a new version of ingestion pipeline that is way more efficient and uses way less resources.
+We (Pawel 🦸) have released our new version of the ingestion pipeline that is way more efficient and uses way less resources.
 Last time we improved the ingestion pipeline and let our new costs settle, we were able to reduce prices... (investors hate this one weird trick 😅).

 Version 2 writes more files than version 1 (so we don't have to batch for as long, so our ingestion can be faster and cheaper.
 Cool!)